 On August 16, 2022, the Inflation Reduction Act of 2022 (the "IR Act") was signed into federal law.
-The IR Act provides for, among other things, a new U.S. federal 1% excise tax on certain repurchases of stock by publicly traded U.S. domestic corporations and certain U.S. domestic subsidiaries of publicly traded foreign corporations occurring on or after January 1, 2023.
-The excise tax is imposed on the repurchasing corporation itself, not its shareholders from which shares are repurchased.
+The IR Act provides for, among other things, a new U.S. federal 1% excise tax on certain repurchases of stock by publicly traded U.S. domestic corporations occurring on or after January 1, 2023.
 The amount of the excise tax is generally 1% of the fair market value of the shares repurchased at the time of the repurchase.
-However, for purposes of calculating the excise tax, repurchasing corporations are permitted to net the fair market value of certain new stock issuances against the fair market value of stock repurchases during the same taxable year.
-In addition, certain exceptions apply to the excise tax.
-The U.S. Department of Treasury has been given authority to provide regulations and other guidance to carry out and prevent the abuse or avoidance of the excise tax.
-The excise tax applies in case where the total value of the stock repurchase during the taxable year exceeds \$1,000,000.
+The excise tax applies in cases where the total value of the stock repurchase during the taxable year exceeds \$1,000,000.
+As such, the Company did not incur the 1% excise tax during the three months ended March 31, 2024.